AabhasKhania/daily-cs-learning/week1-python-basics/README.md

 - `day8_last_spark.py`: A code for days with no motivation.
 You just write one line.
 If there’s a hint of hope in it — we honor it.
 If not, we still count the effort.
 - `day9_reboot_button.py`: A quick mental reset tool.
 Asks if you're ready to reboot emotionally — and reminds you it's always okay to restart.
 - `day10_time_mirror.py`: Inspired by the 38% hidden time concept.
 Helps you calculate how much free time you really have and whether you’re using it for deep work or distractions.
+- `day11_prime_checker.py`: Optimized prime number checker using the 6k ± 1 rule.
+Shows grasp of number theory, performance, and control flow — a staple in CS interviews.